darrell-aguilar/pokemonDB/README.md

 # Pokemon Web App using React and PokeAPI

+You can find the live version of this project [here](https://pokemondb.duckdns.org/)

 A Front End application built using the following stack/technologies:
   - React
   - Redux